vmstio/docs/content/rules/process.md

 ### Intra-Server Reports

 When our users report our users, we are only accountable to ourselves.
-In this case it’s likely that someone will be unhappy with the results of the reporting and subsequent action.
+In this case, it’s likely that someone will be unhappy with the results of the reporting and subsequent action.
 We must do what is right and in the best interest of the community.

 While members can appeal, they also have the ability to migrate their account to another server if the resulting moderation actions do not satisfy them.